ghdesfos/Malloc/README.md

 # Malloc
-An implementation of the malloc function
+An implementation of the malloc function.